30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 Kitchen

 Now also a movie, Kitchen, is one of the best works of Japan's literary superstar, Banana Yoshimoto.
-A sweet, gentle novella about love, tragedy, mothers, the potential power of kitchens, and the lives of women in contemporary Japan.
+This is a sweet, gentle novella about love, tragedy, mothers, the potential power of kitchens, and the lives of women in contemporary Japan.
 At the heart of the novel, you will encounter an unconventional family with all their quips, progress, and acceptance.
-I just cannot recommend this one enough and also think that it makes for a beautiful present for friends and family.
+I just cannot recommend this one enough, especially as a beautiful present for friends and family.

 Midnight's Children by Salman Rushdie